Hate Business Networking? You are not alone!

 - Body language

 - Remember – Business Networking is as much about how you look as well as what you say

 - Slow down your speech by opening your mouth, enunciating clearly and pause for breath!

 - Shoulders back, head up – make eye contact

 - Smile – nothing beats it

-- Forget Networking – its conversations, its helping people, its connecting the dots, its about finding like minded people who are willing to help
+- Forget you are business networking – its conversations, its helping people, its connecting the dots, it’s about finding like minded people who are willing to help

 - Listen and be curious about others

 - Act like the host – be a connector for others